-Recently, my husband and I decided to go just one week without spending any money.
-Not because we didn’t have the money, but rather to save money.
+Recently, my husband and I decided to have a no spend week in our household.
+Not because we didn’t have the money, but rather to save some money.

-Of course, when I wasn’t able to spend the money, that is when I was tempted more so than ever, but I’m happy to say that we survived our no-spend week!
+Of course, when I wasn’t allowed to spend the money, that is when I was tempted more so than ever to buy things, but I’m happy to say that we survived our no spend week!

 If you are looking for a way to save up some extra cash, try going an entire week without spending any money on unnecessary items.
 Of course you should pay all of your bills, and you will need gas in your vehicle to get to work, but avoid spending money on going out to eat, entertainment, or shopping trips.